-More than anything, I love walking this path with people - whether they want to change their weight, blood pressure, confidence, self-image, energy levels, or develop new knowledge and skills - I am here to navigate the way as you create your healthiest life.
+I love walking this path with people - whether they want to change their weight, blood pressure, confidence, self-image, energy levels, or develop new knowledge and skills - I am here to navigate the way.
 People are capable of so much more than they realize.
 Whether it is empowering weight management clients to make different choices or encourage a fitness participant to try something new - I love watching people do more than they ever thought possible.

-Not only have I been there personally, it is what I am passionate about professionally.
-I hold a Master degree in Social Work which gives me a unique perspective from that of other health care professions because I love to look at systems and people in their environments, which I feel is key to successful longterm health behaviour change.
-I love exploring with clients ALL of the factors that contribute to their health.
+I hold a Master degree in Social Work which gives me a unique perspective from that of other health care professions because we explore ALL of the factors that contribute to health.
 It is not only food or only exercise.
-It is sleep, your work, family responsibilities, how you spend your recreational time and much, much more.
+It is sleep, work, family responsibilities, recreational time and much, much more.

 MY HEALTH JOURNEY

 After my youngest child was born, my weight had peaked at over 300 pounds, I had type two diabetes, non-alcoholic fatty liver disease, and my mobility had gotten so bad it was difficult to move some days.
 I had been diagnosed with hypothyroidism years before and struggled with obesity since childhood.
 I had tried everything it seemed: points counting, meetings, fad diets, a personal trainer, hypnosis...the list goes on and on.
 At one point I had a doctor tell me that maybe this was just the way it was and to accept it.
 The trouble was my health (or lack thereof) was impacting my ability to live my fullest life.